Expressing and storing breast milk

 - express immediately after the birth

-- express frequently, between eight and 10 times a day, and at least once at night
+- express frequently, ten to 12 times a day, and at least once at night

 Expressing breast milk for a baby at home

 If you are going out and want to leave some expressed breast milk for someone to feed your baby, it’s good planning to express your milk the day before.